-- If you are migrating from a command line, provide IHC file, else, use /NOIHC option to omit the IHC file. - If you do not have the IHC or you are not sure you have the correct IHC then you should use the pre-4.5 version of MigrateIHA to migrate the IHA.
+- If you are migrating from a command line using Historian 6.0 or above, you need to pass the IHC file. - If you do not have the IHC or you are not sure you have the correct IHC then you should use the pre-4.5 version of MigrateIHA to migrate the IHA.
 Otherwise, the data will not migrate correctly. - You should keep a copy of the original IHA file. - The IHC must contain all the tags that are in the IHA file, so use the most current IHC you have. - You must use double quotes when you enter the IHA and IHC file even if you do not have spaces in your file path or file name. - Migrating an IHA will upgrade it to 4.5 format. - If you are migrating a 4.5 IHA you should provide the IHC file in the Options dialog but if you do not have the IHC you can safely continue past the warning message.